Mob: 07730 188536

 Sometimes the skin is so sensitive that a child cannot bear to wear clothes or have their hair cut.
 These often correct themselves on the programme.

 All these examples are demonstrations of the senses not working properly.
 So by correcting the nerves, we correct the senses.

 About Neuro Development Delay

-Do you know anyone who displays any of the symptoms of dyslexia, dyspraxia, dyscalculia, Asperger's syndrome or ADHD?
+Do you know anyone who displays any of the symptoms of dyslexia, dyspraxia, dyscalculia, high functioning autism or ADHD?
 The range and severity of the symptoms of these conditions vary greatly, but they can include the following:

 Problems with reading, writing and/or maths.

 Inability to concentrate for any length of time.

 Difficulties in the areas of communication and social interaction.